stoermelder/vcvrack-packone/docs/ReMove.md

 ### OUT-output

 The OUT-port outputs voltage for the recorded sequence.
 It can be configured for 0..10V or -5..5V.
+Since v1.0.4 it outputs also CV while recording for monitoring purposes.

 ### Bonus-Features